-Semester Credit: 1 credit hour (7.5 lecture hours and 15 lab hours per semester) Transferable
+Semester Credit: 1 credit hour (30 lab hours per semester) Transferable

 MUS-0119 Chamber Singers

 This course is designed to give experience with music written for the small ensemble, from madrigals to pop.
 Members are required to participate in College Choir.
 Chamber Singers give public performances.